 When you set up your monitors you want the stereo picture to be as clear as possible.
 To do this, you want the two monitors to form a triangle with your head when you’re listening to them.
 The distance between the two monitors also needs to be the same distance from your head.

 Active Monitors vs Passive Monitors

 These two terms refer to whether the studio monitors contain their own amplifiers or whether they require a dedicated external amplifier to power them.

-- Active: these monitors are powered by their own amplifiers enclosed in the monitor’s casing, so there’s no need to purchase an extra amplifier to do the job.
-This can cut down on the cost of setting up your studio and is also a lot more convenient and simple to connect and configure.
+- Active: these monitors are powered by their own amplifiers enclosed in the monitor’s casing.
+There’s no need to purchase an extra amplifier to do the job, and the built-in amp will be perfectly matched to the monitor’s speakers.
+This can cut down on the cost of setting up your studio.
+It’s also a lot more convenient and simple to connect and configure.
 I always recommend getting active monitors as these are the type I always use.

 We started this article with one question – how do studio monitors work?
 Hopefully you can now see how the design and the type of monitor can have a big effect on the sound you achieve in your home studio.

 When it comes to getting your own studio monitors, I definitely think it’s worth getting active, near-field monitors.
 They’ll help you to monitor and mix at relatively modest volumes, but will still provide a flat, clean, and accurate sound which can only serve to improve your mixes and productions.